universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 ### NPM run frontend

-Lets add a new script to our `package.json` to run the frontend:
+Let's add a new script to our `package.json` to run the frontend:

 ```json:title=package.json
 {